 Yet thanks to UAH investment and the Cummings Research Park, there are all kinds of intriguing opportunities.
-In a 2015 survey, Nerdwallet noted that 68 of every 1,000 jobs in the city were in technology-related fields.
-It’s probably one of the best places in the country if you’re interested in the intersection between data science and engineering.
+In Nerdwallet’s Best Places for Tech Jobs noted that 63 of every 1,000 jobs in the city were in technology-related fields.

 Data Scientist Salaries in Alabama

-According to Glassdoor, in 2017 the average estimated salary for a data scientist was $93,815 in Huntsville and $95,057 in Birmingham.
-However, since Glassdoor didn’t have many stats for Birmingham jobs, it’s best to take these numbers with a large grain of salt.
+According to Glassdoor, as of February 2018 the average estimated salary for a data scientist was $93,781 in Huntsville and $94, 637 in Birmingham.
+However, since Glassdoor didn’t have many stats for Huntsville jobs, it’s best to take these numbers with a large grain of salt.

 We found 5 universities in Alabama offering Masters of Data Science programs (and/or closely related programs, like MS in Analytics / Masters in Business Analytics).